First off, let's get the pronouncing correct:

-When my granddaughter was about 4, we were at the beach swimming.
-She always makes friends so easily, like her mom did.
-She wrangled this little boy to play with her and goes "This is my Gaoth".
-He replies, “What's a Gaoth?".
+When my oldest granddaughter was about 4, we were at the beach swimming.
+She always makes friends easily, like her mom did.
+She wrangles this little boy and goes "This is my Gaoth".
+He goes, "What's a Gaoth?".
 She starts laughing and splashes him.
-But I realized, she didn’t know how to answer him.
-Later in the car I asked her if she knew I was her grandmother and she said, you are not!
+Later in the car I asked her is she knew I was her grandmother and she said said, you are not!
 You are my Gaoth.
 So she had no idea either.
 Funny Truth.
 Now she does.

-Working at the State welcome center, I have had the pleasure of meeting other grandmothers traveling with their grandchildren.
-One woman and her husband take a grandchild child for a week separately so they can really bond with that child.
-This settles possible age squabbles, and allows you to be more present with the child, and get to know them, really carving out a relationship based on commonalities and real relating.
-I have two beautiful granddaughters, I was excited about this immediately.
-I see Big Sis have to take a back seat to cutie little sis and I thought this could be really fun for us both.
-Loved the idea.
-I’ll do something special with them both as age permits.
+Working at the welcome center have had the pleasure of meeting other grandmothers traveling with their grandchildren.
+One woman and her husband take a child for a week, separately so they can really bond with that child.
+This settles age issues, and allows you to be more present with the person, and get to know them, really carving out a relationship based on commonalities and relating.
+I was excited about this immediately.
+I thought this could be fun.
+Starting with my older granddaughter,

-So I bought a journal for her, and for me, and I planned 12 hikes (one per month) with all the details.
-I copied the trail map, included all the information, and put together our journals.
-This gives us a place to scrapbook and make funny notes about our trips.
+I bought a journal for her, and for me, and I planned 12 hikes all out from when to where and where we would stay.
+I copied the trail, included the information, and put together our journals.
+This gave us a place to scrapbook and make funny notes about our trips.

-I bought her hiking poles, a water backpack & bladder and a book on hiking.
+I bought her hiking poles, a water backpack bladder and a book on hiking.
 She loves the outdoors and always has so much fun when I take her to the woods.
-My oldest granddaughter is 9 years old.
-We will be finishing our 12th hike (one year) on her 10th birthday, and she will be doing a ten mile hike to celebrate.
-One mile for every year.
+We will be finishing our 12th hike (one year) on her 10th birthday, and she will be doing a ten mile hike.
 5 in and 5 out.
-I will take her to the Hike Inn, at Amicalola State Park and we will celebrate her achievements and her birthday.
+I will take her to the Hike Inn, and we will celebrate her achievements and her birthday.
 So looking forward to this with her!